The Complete Guide To A Desktop Appraisal

 - Portfolio evaluation: If you’re a bank or investor with tons of real estate on your books, a desktop appraisal can determine the worth of your investment without sending someone out to each property.

-As the world has adjusted to life in the pandemic, lenders have reinstituted some pre-pandemic policies.
-A lot of the time, you’ll need a full appraisal because of concerns around things like incomplete data.
-Rocket Mortgage® doesn’t offer desktop appraisals.
-Additionally, currently Fannie Mae and Freddie Mac guidelines don’t allow refinance appraisals to be completed from a desk.
+However, if you’re buying a home, you’ll need a full appraisal because of concerns like incomplete data.
+Additionally, Fannie Mae and Freddie Mac guidelines don’t currently allow refinance appraisals to be completed from a desk.

 There are several advantages to a desktop appraisal, including the following: